jamie2210/CI_MS1_TBC/README.md

 <img src="docs/user-story-testing/user-story-sign-in.gif">
 </details>
 <br>
-15. As the site owner, I want users to get a feel for the club and more about me.
+15. As the site owner, I want users to get a feel for the club, coaches and its founders.

 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|